-MAMI offers a wide variety of services to Central New York and the Capital Region.
+MAMI offers a wide variety of services to Central New York.
 Our on-site interpreting services are available in over 55 languages.
 We also offer telephone interpreting in over 200 languages.

 Our translating services offer accredited written translations of documents.